- Meet one of just a few of the UK’s Chilli Farmers in the beautiful village of Upton Cheyney, situated on the edge of The Cotswolds

 At the end of the tour we will return to the chilli kitchen where our products will be available to sample and buy.

 Tours operate on Saturdays and Sundays from early September until the end of October, lasting approximately 1½ hours.
 Spaces on each tour are limited – you’ll need to pre-book the date and session in advance.
-Tour vouchers are priced at £25 per visitor or £40 per couple, with group bookings of 10 or above qualifying for discounts.
+Tour vouchers are priced at £30 per visitor, with group bookings of 10 or above qualifying for discounts.
 Private group bookings are welcome.

 You will be outside for some of the tour and we recommend that you wear suitable clothing – a working farm can get very muddy in wet conditions.
 We’re sorry but the tour is not suitable for wheelchair users.